bvberkum/docutils-ext/ReadMe.rst

 Docutils extensions
 ===================
-:author: Berend (dotmpe)

-My collection of extensions for Python docutils.
+Collection of extensions on Python docutils.
 This document attempts to present an overview of the project tree.

-First a description is given of the command-line utilities in tools/, second a list summary is given of the source code, whose main files will be documented themselves.
+A description is given of the command-line utilities in tools/, then a list summary is given of the source code, whose main files will be documented themselves.
 Lastly a global log and list of further references follows.